OctoBanon-Main/gashishnik/README.md

 [<img src="https://github.com/user-attachments/assets/f2be5caa-6246-4a6a-9bee-2b53086f9afb" height="30">]()
 [<img src="https://github.com/user-attachments/assets/4d35191d-1dbc-4391-a761-6ae7f76ba7af" height="30">]()

-**Gashishnik — High-performance RAC protocol server implementation in Rust**
+**Gashishnik - High-performance RAC protocol server implementation in Rust**

-Gashishnik is a server implementation of the Real Address Chat (RAC) protocol, developed by Mr. Sugoma and promoted as the "IRC Killer," designed to manage text-based communication between clients.
+Gashishnik is a high-performance server implementation of the Real Address Chat (RAC) protocol - originally created by Mr. Sugoma and marketed as the “IRC Killer” - designed to handle text-based communication between clients.

 > More information about RAC (and related projects such as WRAC) can be found on [MeexReay’s Racinfo](https://racinfo.meex.lol)